eads/tablechart/README.md

 <table data-jqplotSeriesOptions="{'lineWidth':'3.0'}"> ... </table>
 ```

-## Number parsing

-The tablechart plugin provides two trivial parsing callbacks to turn HTML strings into data for jqPlot: `$.tablechart.parseFloat` to convert strings to floating point numbers and `$.tablechart.parseText` to preserve strings.

-By default, all table data is assumed to be expressed as floats.
-You may wish to use the `parseText` helper function to account for dates, or define  your own parsing callback to strip out non-numeric characters or apply special number formatting and preprocessing.

-## Multiple charts from the same table
+## Multiple charts from the same table(s)

-To create multiple charts from the same table(s) (e.g. a bar chart and a line chart), include the `chartName` option when invoking tablechart:
+To create multiple charts from the same table(s) (e.g. a bar chart and a
+line chart), include the `chartName` option when invoking tablechart:

 ```
 $('.table-class').tablechart( {'chartName': 'bar-chart'} );
 $('.table-class').tablechart( {'chartName': 'line-chart'} );
 ```

+## Configurable callbacks

+Most parts of Tablechart's processing and rendering system can be overriden
+via callbacks provided in the options.
+To override the default scraping and
+data parsing, override these options with your own functions.

+Configurable callbacks are called with a `$.tablechart` instance
+provided as the calling context.

-## Settings
+## Options

-All settings are optional.

  * `hideTables`: Hide source tables.
 Boolean or callback to hide values
    (default: `false`)